google/module-server/README.md

 See the [INSTALL](module-server/blob/master/module-compiler/INSTALL.md) instructions.

+### Compilation

+Create a file called `app.js` (or whatever you like) and require all of your top-level modules in it (the ones you actually want to request from your application).
+This will ensure that everything gets compiled in one go.

 ## Fine print

 Pull requests are very much appreciated.
 Please sign the [Google Code contributor license agreement](http://code.google.com/legal/individual-cla-v1.0.html) (There is a convenient online form) before submitting.